Ulysses vs. iA Writer: A New Comparison

 This feels more natural, more intuitive, and less busy.

-You still can’t change fonts, but iA have (reluctantly) relaxed their standards a bit to allow for a night mode colour scheme, three different text size options, and the ability to customize the tools you get in their new keyboard extension.
+You still can’t choose your own font, but iA have (reluctantly) relaxed their standards a bit to allow for a choice of three typeface variants, a night mode colour scheme, three different text size options, and the ability to customize the tools you get in their new keyboard extension.
 In their own words:

 With a growing customer base, we constantly needed to add features to satisfy the ever-branching needs.
 App store ratings pushed us into adding modes, templates, and settings.
 And these big feature comparison charts people go to before making buying decisions?
 They make you look bad if you don’t have night mode, WordPress export, 555 templates and an Indonesian name generator.
 We don’t like this trajectory; step by step it pushes us into the opposite of where we came from.
 We handled it alright. iA Writer still has only one font for writing, but now offers night mode, WordPress, Templates and a bunch of settings.
 Features as such are not evil, the devil is in making sure that they stay a detail.